AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 being instantiated (typically because it wouldn't make sense).
 Abstract base classes ([ABCs](https://docs.python.org/3/library/abc.html)) are meant to be nothing more than a template to derive new classes from.
 To make a virtual method a pure virtual method, set the virtual metthod to 0 (e.g. `virtual void function() = 0`).

 If you know Java or C#, you may know this as an [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface).
-Unlike interfaces, which contain any implementations, abstract classes can have pure virtual methods (without implementations) alongside standard and virtual methods (with implementations).
+Unlike interfaces, which cannot contain any implementations, abstract classes can have pure virtual methods (without implementations) alongside standard and virtual methods (with implementations).

 ```C++
 #include <iostream>